 Install the qBittorrent Desktop Client

 Install the qBittorrent desktop client.
-On Ubuntu 24.04 and 22.04 this pulls from the PPA you added earlier; on Ubuntu 26.04 it uses the default repository:
+On Ubuntu 24.04 and 22.04, this pulls from the stable PPA only if you added it earlier; otherwise APT uses the default Universe package.
+On Ubuntu 26.04, use the default repository:

 sudo apt install qbittorrent